marcopeereboom/devfest2025/README.md

 mined block 9 - 0000004038f9cd37e745a7e14ca70c100b792c00db5010bf12cfda53735fd9c7 alice balance 400 bob balance 100
 ```

-This examples, in spirit, shows how bitcoin progresses through the state machine
+This example, in spirit, shows how bitcoin progresses through the state machine
 all the way through broadcasting a block.